lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- December, 2019, we make a perfromance list of recent vehicle Re-Id methods on the VeRi dataset.
+We also apply a strong baseline model for Re-Id on six vehicle Re-Id datasets.
+Please refer to [LINK](https://github.com/VehicleReId/VeRidataset) and the strong baseline model [CODE](https://github.com/L1aoXingyu/reid_baseline)
 - November, 2019, my Ph.
 D. Thesis, "_Research on Key Techniques of Vehicle Search in Urban Video Surveillance Networks_", was awarded as the Outstanding Doctoral Dissertation Award of China Society of Image and Graphics (中国图象图形学会优秀博士学位论文).
 [NEWS](http://www.csig.org.cn/detail/2880) [PDF](./papers/thesis_lxc.pdf)
 - October 22, 2019, one paper (Paper ID: P1C-10) will be presented at ACM Multimedia 2019, Nice, France.
 - July, 2019, our paper, "_PROVID: Progressive and Multimodal Vehicle Reidentification for Large-Scale Urban Surveillance_" on IEEE Trans.
 Multimedia 20(3): 645-658, (2018), was awarded the TMM Multimedia Prize Paper Award 2019.
 Thanks to Dr. Wu Liu, Dr. Tao Mei, and Prof. Huadong Ma!